danrobdean/online-services/docs/analytics-pipeline/2-bigquery-gcs-external.md

 - Table type: **External** to establish a live link between GCS & BigQuery.
 - Table name: **events\_gcs\_external\_live**

 > Note that querying an External table will dynamically (re-)parse all files present in your GCS URI.
 Therefore, as the number of files in your path grows over-time, queries will take longer to execute.
-An upcoming feature will be the support of Hive partitioning paths, which means that when using External tables, you can further filter (beyond the source GCS URI) which files should be taken into consideration, by adding path_keys into the WHERE clause of your SQL statement (e.g. `SELECT * FROM table WHERE event_ds = '2019-06-05'` will only look at files matching both the GCS URI and ../event\_ds=2019-06-05/..
-Event keys will be camelCase whereas path partitions snake_case.
+An upcoming feature will be the support of Hive partitioning paths, which means that when using External tables, you can further filter (beyond the source GCS URI) which files should be taken into consideration, by adding path_keys into the WHERE clause of your SQL statement (e.g. `SELECT * FROM table WHERE event_ds = '2019-06-05'` will only look at files matching both the GCS URI **and** ../event\_ds=2019-06-05/..
+This is why event keys should be camelCase whereas path partitions snake_case: so we can differentiate them when writing our SQL queries.

-For both table types the following settings can be identical:
+For both External & Native tables the following settings can be identical:

 - Create table from: **Google Cloud Storage**
 - Select file from GCS bucket: **gs://{GCLOUD_PROJECT_ID}-analytics/data\_type=json/analytics\_environment=testing/event\_category=cold/***